 The month of May is typically a transition month between dry season and green season.
 In our experience, the weather tends to still be rather nice, but just a little more unpredictable.
-The good news is that May ushers in low season pricing which means that travelers might be able to get more competitive deals on their accommodations and activities in this month.
+The good news is that May ushers in low season pricing, which means that travelers might be able to get more competitive deals on their accommodations and activities in this month.
 Read on to learn more about planning a trip to Costa Rica in May.

 What is the Weather Like in Costa Rica in May?

-Early May is still considered dry season in Costa Rica, but as the month advances, the weather may begin to change to reflect the incoming “green season.”
-Green season is a relatively new nickname for the transition-to-rainy season in Costa Rica where higher precipitation results in greener landscapes.
+Early May is still considered the dry season in Costa Rica, but as the month advances, the weather may begin to change to reflect the incoming “green season.”
+The green season is a relatively new nickname for the transition-to-rainy season in Costa Rica where higher precipitation results in greener landscapes.
 Typically precipitation patterns do peak in May, but that can be on a country-wide average.
 For example, beaches in Guanacaste may go on to be very dry during this period, with isolated afternoon showers.

 Photo Gallery “Glimpse” of Costa Rica in May